Hybrid between biologically and quantum-inspired many-body states

 \subsection{Observing spontaneous symmetry breaking within VMC}

 We observe that the 2D model exhibits a quantum phase transition around $h_x \approx 2.4$ (for the studied size).
-For $h_x = 0$ the ground state is degenerate with two competing classical anti-ferromagnetic states.
-Switching all spins $s_i\to -s_i$ maps one of these anti-ferromagnetic state (tagged $\boldsymbol{s}_0$ bellow) onto the other (tagged $\boldsymbol{s}_V$ bellow).
-Hence, strictly speaking the staggered magnetization vanishes at all $h_{x}$ due to the $Z_2$ symmetry $s_i\to -s_i$.
+For $h_x = 0$ the ground state is degenerate with two competing classical antiferromagnetic states.
+Switching all spins $s_i\to -s_i$ maps one of these antiferromagnetic states (tagged $\boldsymbol{s}_0$ below) onto the other (tagged $\boldsymbol{s}_V$ below).
+Hence, strictly speaking, the staggered magnetization vanishes at all $h_{x}$ due to the $Z_2$ symmetry $s_i\to -s_i$.
 The classical way to break this symmetry is to add a small (staggered) Zeeman field to the Hamiltonian.